How To Use A Pen Name When You Self-Publish Your Book

 It is, in part, a back-formation from pseudonymous, in part from German pseudonym and French pseudonyme.

-It is also from Greek pseudonymos meaning, having a false name or under a false name.
+It is also from the Greek word pseudonymos meaning having a false name or under a false name.

 Related reading: How To Publish Writing Anonymously To Hide Your Name